What are the tasks of a data protection officer?

 Such a directory helps with the organization of data protection-compliant processes and provides a quickly accessible source for obtaining the necessary information about data-processing processes.

 In the course of establishing data protection-compliant processes, the implementation of data protection-friendly default settings should always be taken into account (privacy by design/default).
-This, in conjunction with regular data protection audits and risk assessments, is a good way to be able to act in a data protection-compliant manner in the future and minimize legal risks due to non-compliance with the GDPR.
+This, in conjunction with regular data protection audits and risk assessments, is a good way to be able to act in a data protection-compliant manner in the future and avoid legal risks due to a lack of compliance with data protection regulations.
+GDPR to minimize.

 Tags: